Jim H

 • Why (adverb) in a question, asking for a reason or explanation.

-• Wye (noun) the 25th letter of the Latin alphabet; or a connector (especially in plumbing) with that shape.
+• Wye (noun) the 25th letter of the Latin alphabet Y y; or a connector (especially in plumbing), or an intersection, with that letter's shape.
+"When you come to the fork in the road, take it." — Yogi Berra

 Won see One